9069: Prescribing Controlled Drugs - Minimizing the Risks (All Other States)

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to:

-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM or ABP MOC credit.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABA, ABIM, ABO, ABOHNS, ABP & ABPath MOC credit.

 Michael Baron, MD, MPH, FASAM